 The slides from my recent talk at the Causality and Complexity in the Sciences conference in Koln are now available here.
 The draft of the paper will also be posted here shortly.
 Much thanks to the audeince at the University of Victoria for great questions and a really lively post-talk discussion on this work.

 You can find preprints and electronic versions of my work online here at PhilPapers.
 Many items, including the online proceedings items, are available for download on PhilSci Archive.

-My current project, on which I am now writing [December 2014], is focused on causation and complexity, developing a metaphysical account of causation that encompasses both process-oriented and counterfactual-oriented accounts of causation.
-I demonstrate how to represent counterfactually robust causal relata in phase space, over which probability distributions can be put in order to then apply tools from information theory to get some lovely and really specific ways to evaluate the degree of causal relatedness between the relata (and to represent other features of the causal field, like a general gradient, divergence, etc.).
+My current project [April 2014] is focused on causation and complexity, developing a metaphysical account of causation that encompasses both process-oriented and counterfactual-oriented accounts of causation.
+I demonstrate how to represent counterfactually robust causal relata in phase space, over which probability distributions can be put, in order to then apply tools from information theory to get some lovely and really specific ways to evaluate the degree of causal relatedness between the relata (and to represent other features of the causal field, like a general gradient, divergence, etc.).
 This is the more technical side of a project that considers what a pattern ontology over the causal nexus looks like, and the consequences this view has for a number of other debates.
 If you are interested in this work, please contact me, or check out the slide deck from the Koln presentation, linked above.

 Some highlights from recent work: